FEMP Utility Program Navigator

 Designed as a one-stop-shop for relevant utility incentives and programs, the Program Navigator aims to centralize access to essential information, enabling agencies to align their energy strategies with federal mandates, including:

-• 42 U.S.C. § 8256 (c) Utility incentive programs—Authorizes and encourages federal agencies to participate in programs to increase energy efficiency and for water conservation or the management of electricity demand conducted by gas, water, or electric utilities.
+• 42 U.S.C. § 8256 (c) Utility incentive programs—Authorizes and encourages federal agencies to participate in utility programs to reduce energy and water consumption and manage electricity demand.

 • 42 U.S.C. § 15852: Federal purchase requirement—Requires federal agencies to source at least 7.5% of their electricity from renewable sources and promotes energy efficiency, alternative fuel vehicles, and advanced energy technologies.